iOS

 application(_:didReceiveRemoteNotification:fetchCompletionHandler:) – Called when a remote notification is received, this provides your app an opportunity to fetch new content in the background.
 This function cannot be called automatically.
 Use the custom log API to initiate it.
 All events will arrive to the Coralogix as an

-log type and the message field will be the event itself (appDidBecomeActiveNotification
+infolog type and the message field will be the event itself (appDidBecomeActiveNotification).
+For example,

 public func log(severity: CoralogixLogSeverity,